Gaganyaan: Gaganyaan Crew Module

-Gaganyaan crew module is a fully autonomous 5.3 t spacecraft designed to carry a 3-member crew to orbit and safely return to the Earth after a mission duration of up to seven days.
-The crew module is equipped with two parachutes for redundancy, with one parachute enough for a safe splashdown.
-The parachutes would reduce the speed of the crew module from over 216 m/s to under 11 m/s at splashdown.
-The space capsule will have life support and environmental control systems.
-It will be equipped with emergency mission abort capabilities and a Crew Escape System (CES) that can be activated during the first stage or second rocket stage burn.
-The nose of the original version of the orbital vehicle was free for a docking mechanism, but primary entry will be through a side hatch secured by explosive bolts.

-Glavkosmos and Human Space Flight Centre signed a deal in October 2019 for Energia to equip the Gaganyaan crew with life support system and supply thermal control system for the spacecraft.
-In addition to supplying food, water, and oxygen and assisting in regulating body temperature, the life support system will also handle waste products of crew members.
-Throughout the mission, the thermal control system will maintain the spacecraft's component within permissible temperature limits.The Human Space Flight Center and Glavkosmos signed another deal on 11 March 2020, for the manufacture and supply of individual equipment packages.
-NPP Zvezda will manufacture customized couch liners and individual seats for Indian astronauts as part of the contract.

 On 7 December 2022, The Hindu reported that the crew module had entered the production stage.
 ISRO has declared that it will be developing its own Environmental Control and Life Support System (ECLSS) for Gaganyaan mission.
-According to ISRO Chairman S Somanath, ISRO has no experience in producing ECLSS, but following fruitless attempts to obtain it from other countries, it was forced to urge national laboratories and domestic industry to begin developing the technology because there were no foreign partners available to share the technology.
+According to ISRO Chairman S. Somanath, ISRO has no experience in producing ECLSS, but following fruitless attempts to obtain it from other countries, it was forced to urge national laboratories and domestic industry to begin developing the technology because there were no foreign partners available to share the technology.

 The first orbiter module adaptor assembly (OMA) for Gaganyaan was provided by Kineco Kaman Composites on 23 December 2023.
 The OMA is a conical structure with a diameter of 4 meters, composed of carbon-fiber-reinforced polymers.
-It is combined with the equipment bay shroud and crew escape module.The Emergency Sea Water Purification Kit was developed by Defence Research and Development Organisation.
-The package provides astronauts with clean water during operations and emergencies by eliminating excessive levels of Total Dissolved Matter, turbidity, color, and microbiological contamination from sea water in 30 minutes.
-The user testing for the Gaganyaan mission at Bombay Dockyard was successfully completed in 2022.
+It is combined with the equipment bay shroud and crew escape module.
+An Apex cover on the top of the Crew Module protects the parachutes and associated subsystems during launch, flight and re-entry.
+Prior to parachute deployment,the apex cover is separated at a predetermined altitude by pyrotechnically actuated thrusters.

 In order to visit the International Space Station (ISS) and Bharatiya Antariksh Station in the future, ISRO intends to incorporate International Docking System Standard (IDSS) compatibility.
 A Docking Adaptor called Bhartiya Docking System is currently under development.